dhleong/babbling/README.md

 > unofficial client and it mimics the behaviour of an iOS device in order to
 > establish a communication with Youtube APIs.

+⚠️ Note: in addition to the above caveat, you may run into an issue where the authentication browser opened crashes when arriving at the two-factor auth step, if you have a Security Key attached as a second factor option.
+It's not clear what causes this, but you can temporarily remove the Security Key and fallback to another second factor (ex: sign-in prompt, authenticator app, etc) and then login should proceed as expected.
+You may re-add the Security Key after completing login without affecting the continued operation of Babbling's Youtube integration.

 ## Player API

 You've seen the `playUrl` tool above, but here's everything the `Player`